 CHC is a private, not-for-profit agency providing prevention education (alcohol, tobacco and other drugs) and life skills training focusing on decision making for healthy choices.
-Since 1979, we have developed and delivered high quality educational programming throughout the Lehigh Valley and have been dedicated to the philosophy that people learn best by doing.
+For over 30 years, we have developed and delivered high quality educational programming throughout the Lehigh Valley and have been dedicated to the philosophy that people learn best by doing.

 The seeds for the founding of The Center for Humanistic Change, Inc. (CHC) were sown in 1975 when Endeavor, a Bethlehem-based drug and alcohol treatment agency, chose to separate its treatment services from its prevention/education activities.
 Four years later, the prevention division severed its relationship with Endeavor and adopted the name Center for Humanistic Change.
-The agency focused exclusively on prevention education, working with individuals before they become alcohol and substance abusers.
-In 1981, the IRS granted CHC its 501(c) 3 status.
+The agency focused exclusively on prevention education, working with individuals before they became alcohol and substance abusers.
+In 1981, the IRS granted CHC its 501(c)3 status.

 CHC's educational philosophy is based on a holistic learning model known as humanistic education, which seeks to engage people intellectually, emotionally, and behaviorally.
 We believe that people are inherently good and have the potential to live fulfilling lives.
 We also believe that, given the right tools, individuals can make positive choices and positive changes in their lives, have healthy relationships, and avoid destructive behaviors such as substance abuse, dependence, and violence.

 As the Lehigh Valley's needs have changed over time, so too has CHC's programming.
 In addition to providing alcohol, tobacco, and drug education and prevention, we offer an array of programs designed to help people better deal with life's challenges.
 Following are key facts about the organization: